Search

 Financial Hardship Award Policy

-• Must possess an active license to practice law in Illinois or be pursuing reactivation of such a license;
+• The applicant holds an active license to practice law in Illinois or is seeking to reactivate it.

 Exclusions.
-This financial hardship policy applies only to IICLE® continuing legal education programs and does not apply to: IICLE® publications; IICLE® forms; any bundled or packaged continuing legal education programs offered at a discount, including, but not limited to, IICLE® MCLE Complete packages; and IICLE® subscription services, including subscriptions that provide access to continuing legal education programs.
-IICLE® reserves the right, at its sole discretion, and at any time and for any reason, to exclude any program, product or service from the tuition waiver program.
+This financial hardship policy applies only to IICLE continuing legal education programs and does not apply to: IICLE publications; IICLE forms; any bundled or packaged continuing legal education programs offered at a discount, including, but not limited to, MCLE Complete packages and subscription services.
+IICLE reserves the right, at its sole discretion, and at any time and for any reason, to exclude any program, product, or service from the financial hardship award program.

 Financial Hardship Application Form